Skip to main contentSkip to main navigationSkip to footer content

 Aviation/ATC Internship

 This course provides a student with the opportunity to explore and gain experience working in an aviation or air traffic control related career.
 Classroom theory and laboratory experiences, were applicable, are enhanced while working under the supervision of a professional in the industry.
 Field study will incorporate aviation or air traffic control related assignments and will require scheduled meetings with the instructor.
 Completion of 90 hours of fieldwork is required and grading is on a pass/fail basis.
-Students must apply for and receive Instructor or Dean approval to enroll in this course.
+Students must apply for and receive instructor or dean approval to enroll in this course.